LucciCoffeeTime/w1Assignment1/README.md

 - 1: TO VIEW THE SUMMARY
 - 2: TO REVIEW ALL USER INPUTS
 - 3: TO END THE PROGRAM
-- if an incorrect option is chosen or a wrong variable value is given the program will end with an error.

 Thank you for viewing my program.
 I hope to expand on enemy dicision structures in the future.